CCrocilla/horizon-shop/README.md

 - The user signs into the website and navigates to the Home Page.
 - The user goes into one of the Products Page (All Products, New Products, Used Products, Products By Category, Products By Sub-Category).
 - The user sees the list of products clearly marked as used or new.
-- The user find the product that he/she likes and can click on the Quick Add to Cart Icon/Button.
+- The user finds the product that he/she likes and can click on the Quick Add to Cart Icon/Button.
 - The user goes into the Cart Page and can change the quantity of product(s) added.
 - The user selects a Shipping Address.
 - The user clicks on the Checkout Button.